 If you choose not to create a user named condor, then you must specify either via the CONDOR_IDS environment variable or the CONDOR_IDS config file setting which uid.gid pair should be used for the ownership of various HTCondor files.
 See section 3.6.13 on UIDs in HTCondor on page in the Administrator's Manual for details.

 HTCondor needs a few directories that are unique on every machine in your pool.
 These are spool, log, and execute.
 Generally, all three are subdirectories of a single machine specific directory called the local directory (specified by the LOCAL_DIR macro in the configuration file).
 Each should be owned by the user that HTCondor is to be run as.
+Do not stage other files in any of these directories; any files not created by HTCondor in these directories are subject to removal.

 If you have a Unix user named condor with a local home directory on each machine, the LOCAL_DIR could just be user condor's home directory (LOCAL_DIR = $(TILDE) in the configuration file).
 If this user's home directory is shared among all machines in your pool, you would want to create a directory for each host (named by host name) for the local directory (for example, LOCAL_DIR = $(TILDE)/hosts/$(HOSTNAME)).
 If you do not have a condor account on your machines, you can put these directories wherever you'd like.
 However, where to place the directories will require some thought, as each one has its own resource needs: